Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

-**Mitigation**: Use a new or PAT tested toaster.
+**Mitigation**: Use a PAT approved toaster.
-Ensure cable is either positioned where people will not be walking or taped down.
+Ensure cable is either positioned where people will not be walking and taped down.

 Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6